-Various factors have been identified as potential threats to organizational resilience, such as climate change, the rise of COVID-19, and record inflation.
-All of them will have an impact on the way organizations operate, leading to stress, disorientation, and disruption of work processes.
-Some organizations are closing down, others are restructuring, while the rest is trying to raise efficiency — optimization has become a key phenomenon in recent periods.
+Various factors have been identified as potential threats to organizational resilience, such as climate change, the rise of COVID-19, record inflation, and world conflicts.
+All of them will impact how organizations operate, leading to stress, disorientation, and disruption of work processes.
+Some organizations are closing down, others are restructuring, while the rest are trying to raise efficiency — optimization has become a major phenomenon in recent periods.

 • there are no guarantees about anything in investments;